szymach/c-pchart/examples/bar.md

 use CpChart\Chart\Data;
 use CpChart\Chart\Image;

-/* Create and populate the pData object */
+/* Create and populate the Data object */
 $data = new Data();
 $data->addPoints([13251, 4118, 3087, 1460, 1248, 156, 26, 9, 8], "Hits");
 $data->setAxisName(0, "Hits");